Menu

 Through targeted interventions we are working hard to eliminate barriers to learning and progress.
 One of our schools aims is to ensure that ALL groups of pupils make good progress in order to reach age related expectations as they move through the school.

-Targeted support is being provided through one-to-one and small group tuition in Years 3/4 and 5/6.
+Targeted support is being provided through one-to-one and small group intervention in Years 3/4 and 5/6.
 These interventions support children in knowing where they are and what they need to do to improve their work.

 Increasing an understanding of why attending school regularly has also been a focus at the school.
 A range of learning opportunities have been provided to help parents to work with school to help ensure better attendance for their children, and in turn, securing better outcomes during their time with us.